How To Make A Pom Pom Garland Out Of Yarn

-I recently discovered how to make a yarn pom pom.
+I recently discovered how to make yarn pom poms and I am now obsessed!
 These pom-poms turned out to be easy to make and so cute!
 My daughters and I spent all evening making pom poms and experimenting with different sizes and techniques.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”

-Take a small string of yarn (the softer yarns seem to work best) and begin wrapping it around two of your fingers.
+First, take a small string of yarn and begin wrapping it around two of your fingers.

-Keep wrapping until the yarn looks a good size.
+Keep wrapping the yarn around your finger until the yarn looks a good size.
 I just eyeballed it, but I probably twisted the yarn about 70-100 times.

 Bring the tail up on top of the yarn and push it through the top of your two fingers.
-Pull it tight.
+Pull it tight (this is important!).

 Now, gently slide the yarn off of your fingers, making sure to keep the yarn pulled tight and kept across the middle (this was a little tricky, but you can do it!).